 If your child becomes ill during school hours, the school will contact you as quickly as possible.
-However, you are asked to fill out an emergency procedure sheet stating the steps you wish taken by the nurse in case you cannot be reached.
+You are asked to fill out the emergency contact information in PowerSchool so we know who to contact should the parents not be reached.
 Students may not return to school unless they have been fever-free (under 100(F) for 24 hours without medication.